jsbroks/jsbroks/README.md

 ## I'm a Developer!

-- 🔭 I'm currently work on building a [data creation platform](https://datatorch.io).
+- 🔭 I'm currently working on building a [deployment system](https://ctrlplane.dev).
-- ⚡ I've created and contriubuted to many open source projects.
+- ⚡ I've created and contributed to many open-source projects.

 ### Connect with me